LautaroOchotorena/Rag/README.md

     pip install -r requirements.txt
 ```

 Then activate your environment.

-Example in Conda:
+In Conda:
 ```bash
     conda activate rag
 ```
-and follow the [instructions to install pytorch](https://pytorch.org/get-started/locally/) to use **CUDA** if you have a GPU compatible with CUDA (remember to install the CUDA Toolkit compatible to your torch version) or **NO CUDA** if you want to run everything on CPU.
+In case of using an embedding model from Hugging Face I recommend to follow the [instructions to install pytorch](https://pytorch.org/get-started/locally/) to use **CUDA** if you have a GPU compatible with CUDA (remember to install the CUDA Toolkit compatible to your torch version) or **NO CUDA** if you want to run everything on CPU.

-**4.** Put the pdf documents inside the docs folder, acces to [SimpleTex](https://simpletex.net/) (it may ask you to create an account) and use the Online OCR where you need to pass all the documents (one by one) in order to convert them into a markdown file with latex notation.
-Export them with the images, this will download a folder with the md and a folder with the images.
+**4.** Put the pdf documents inside the "docs" folder, acces to [SimpleTex](https://simpletex.net/) (it may ask you to create an account) and use the Online OCR where you need to pass all the documents (one by one) in order to convert them into a markdown file with LaTeX notation.
+Export them with the images, this will download a .zip containing a folder with the md and a folder with the images.
-It can't process more than 500 pages per documents so if you have more than that you can use the [dividir_pdf.py](https://github.com/LautaroOchotorena/Rag/blob/master/dividir_pdf.py) to divide each documents into pieces of at least 500 pages.
-The pdf outputs will be stored in the divided_pdfs folder.<br>
+It can't process more than 500 pages per document so if you have more than that you can use the [divide_pdf.py](https://github.com/LautaroOchotorena/Rag/blob/master/divide_pdf.py) to divide each documents into pieces of at least 500 pages.
+Those pdf outputs will be stored in the *"divided_pdfs"* folder.<br>
 **Note:** At the moment of writting this SimpleTex doesn't support an api where you can do this efficiently and easily.
 You can use [Nougat](https://github.com/facebookresearch/nougat?tab=readme-ov-file) instead but it won't process images and you might have to change things in step 7.

+**5.** Put the folders (they are inside the .zip) created by SimpleTex inside the *"md"* folder.
+After that, run [combine_parts_and_images.py](https://github.com/LautaroOchotorena/Rag/blob/master/combine_parts_and_images.py). to combine the divided documents into a single one and also this puts all the images of each doc into a single folder.
+The outputs will be in the *"merged_files"* folder.

-**5.** Check your new files: vertical tables and rarely (but it happended to me) some pages are skipped in the convertion.
-If this happens you can use [create_pdf.py](https://github.com/LautaroOchotorena/Rag/blob/master/crear_pdf.py) to select a range of pages of a pdf document to be download so it can be processed successfully with SimpleTex.
+**6.** Check the .md files: vertical tables and rarely (but it happended to me) some pages are skipped in the convertion.
+To redo some of the pages use [extract_pdf_pages.py](https://github.com/LautaroOchotorena/Rag/blob/master/extract_pdf_pages.py) and select a range of pages to export so it can be processed successfully with SimpleTex.
 The results should be pasted manually into the correspond md file.

-**6.** Put the folders (they are inside the .zip) created by SimpleTex inside the md folder.
-After that, run [archivos_md.py](https://github.com/LautaroOchotorena/Rag/blob/master/archivos_md.py). to combine the divided documents into a single one and also put all the images of each doc into a single folder.
-The outputs will be in the merged_files folder.

-**7.** Optional but usefull: use [formulas_into_text.py](https://github.com/LautaroOchotorena/Rag/blob/master/formulas_into_text.py) to replace the latex formulas into plain text (in a compacted way).
-This will helps a lot due to the reduction of characters using a compacted representation instead of the latex formula.
+**7.** Optional but usefull: use [formulas_into_text.py](https://github.com/LautaroOchotorena/Rag/blob/master/formulas_into_text.py) to replace the LaTeX formulas and tables into plain text (in a compacted way).
+This will helps a lot due to the reduction of characters/tokens using a compacted representation.

 **8.** Create the vectorstore using [md_loader.py](https://github.com/LautaroOchotorena/Rag/blob/master/md_loader.py).
-It will be stored locally.
+It will be stored locally in the *"chroma"* folder.

 **9.** Ready to launch the app:
 ```bash